Merbau Timber Sustainability

-Merbau is not the only timber that ends up in China from devastating logging operations, no doubt there’s a lot of corruption going on, but the one thing we can do here is stop buying it, this will reduce the demand for Merbau and will help the Orangutans.
+Merbau is not the only timber harvested using devastating logging operations, no doubt there’s a lot of it going on, but the one thing we can do here is stop buying it, this will reduce the demand for Merbau and will help the Orangutans.

 Even if the illegal logging trade continues, we should do our part as a nation to at least try to stop it don’t you think?

 Don’t buy timber products from offshore when we have what we need right here already.

 merbau-decks, sustainability, environmentally-friendly-timbers, merbau-alternatives, forest-destruction, orangutans, timber-decks, conservation, merbau, timber-sustainability